DappDevs/presentations/content/about-ethereum.md

 ---

-# How does Ethereum work?
+# How does Ethereum Work?
 1. Lots of Accounts
 * Everything is an account (or address)
 * Two types of addresses: